jantjehier/programmeerproject/PROCES.md

 I made the REPORT.md and STANDUPS.md.
 I added the javascript to different files and pushed them on github.
 I added some more text to the visualisation.

+# day 19

+The report is finished and i centered the html text for the visualisation.